5 Ways Workplace Trends Have Changed in 10 Years

 3) Workplaces Offer More Than a Place to Work

 Workers are not just employees, they are also people.
 People have families and health issues and a strong drive to have fun.
 Workplaces are increasingly catering to the worker holistically by offering spaces to rest or meditate, rooms to play games in or indulge in listening to music or connecting on social media, spaces for nursing mothers, fitness rooms and spas, and flexible schedules so that workers can get their jobs done while meeting the needs of their families.
 Facility management Leaders are often charged with finding and maintaining the best spaces for installing gyms, lactation rooms, gaming rooms, and other non-traditional areas in the workplace.

 4) Workspaces are No Longer Defined as ‘Mine’ and ‘Yours’

 Another innovative concept in modern offices is the idea of ‘hot desking’.
 Hot desking is when employees who work different shifts share the same workspace.
 This is an ideal setup for facilities that offer flex time.
 It allows companies to invest in less space while making the most of what workspaces they have.
 Hot desking does, however, bring challenges to the facilities manager, who is trying to stay on top of who is where, and how space is being used.
 Fortunately, the past 10 years has also seen great strides in FM software.

 5) Facilities Management Software Has Evolved

-The FM tools available today are far more feature-packed than yesterday's versions.
-Also, the latest software is intuitive and attractive, making it enjoyable to keep the FM database up to date.
+The facility management tools available today are far more feature-packed than yesterday’s versions.
+Also, the latest software is intuitive and attractive, making it enjoyable to keep the facility management database up to date.

 What will the next decade bring?
+What will be the new workplace trends?
+How will those workplace trends affect us?
 Experts predict that worker mobility and a reduction in the amount of space required to serve employees are trends that will stay strong well into the future.